A hosepipe ban has been announced by Southern Water and is set to affect people across large parts of Hampshire and all of the Isle of Wight.

 Not following the rules can lead to a fine of up to £1,000.

-Fortunately, the ban only applies to domestic use, so businesses using water for commercial reasons are exempt from the restrictions.
+The ban only applies to domestic use, so businesses are exempt from the hosepipe ban as long as the use is for commercial reasons.

-If you use a hosepipe as part of your business services to customers then you’re still allowed to use it, even during the temporary use ban.
+If you use a hosepipe as part of your business services to customers, you’re still allowed to use it, even during the temporary use ban.

 Hosepipe ban exemptions